SDpDas/Visiarise-preFinal/README.md

 # Visiarise preFinal
-A few changes more and then we can do deploy our official VisiARise website.
+A few changes more and then we can deploy our official VisiARise website.